The new program for GBS 2020 is now online!

-The program is divided in three modules, each focusing on one specific topic.
-In the third week, participants work together in groups to propose a design dealing with an actual topic of Vienna’s architecture with a final project presentation at the closing event.
+The 3 week program is divided in 10 modules, each focusing on specific topics supported by experts input.
+In the third week, participants work together in groups to propose a design on a real life project of Vienna's architecture with a final project presentation at the closing event.

 Course Learning Objectives

 1. Understand the origin of resources and the respective use as well as the integration in buildings

 2. Learn about the relationships between buildings and their context